St Catherine's Chapel, Mqabba: Origins

 The origins of this chapel are unknown.
 The chapel is mentioned by inquisitor Pietro Dusina during his apostolic visit to Malta in 1575.
 He mentioned that the chapel which he visited was built in 1550 however an older one existed.
 The chapel was built beside another chapel dedicated to St Peter.
 Dusina describes the chapel as lacking in numerous items and nearly bare.
 It had one altar and an icon of Our Lady with St Catherine and St Peter.

 When the chapel was visited by Bishop Tommaso Gargallo in 1598, he found the chapel in a very good state equipped with all necessary items for the celebration of the liturgy.
-The chapel is mentioned once more in 1634 where it is mentioned that the chapel was equipped with one altar, wooden candle sticks, a cross, and an icon depicting Our Lady with St Catherine and St Andrew, indicating that the ican was a different one then the one described in 1575.
+The chapel is mentioned once more in 1634 where it is noted that the chapel was equipped with one altar, wooden candle sticks, a cross, and an icon depicting Our Lady with St Catherine and St Andrew, indicating that the icon was a different one than the one described in 1575.